Jakob Löhnertz

 Why I built it

-Back in 2017-2018, I was really into the IOTA project and the idea of distributed ledgers beyond just cryptocurrency.
+Back in 2017-2018, I was a lot into cryptocurrencies and the idea of distributed ledgers.
 I wanted to explore whether you could actually use a tangle (IOTA’s DAG-based alternative to blockchain) for practical file storage, not just transactions.

 The challenge was figuring out how to chain transactions together in a way that made retrieval possible without centralized indexing.
 I ended up with a BitTorrent-inspired approach where each transaction references other data-holding transactions while linking to its predecessor.